 Deglaze the pan if the bottom starts to brown with a splash of water.
 This will help caramelize the onions further.
 Only season with salt and pepper before removing from the pan.
 Transfer to a bowl or tray and cool down in the fridge once ready.
 The further caramelized these are, the more flavor they will have (see picture above).

 Step 6: Portion and Build Dish

 Once all the ingredients are cooled down, divide the ingredients evenly into four containers.
 For exact macros, portion 1 cup of sweet potatoes, ¼ cup of onions, topped by ¼ cup of Brussels sprouts, and ¼ cup of baked sausage.
 Top each container with 1 egg.

 Culinary Tip: Cooking Your Eggs

 As far as the eggs go, you can cook these in any method you desire.
 For the sake of this recipe, I suggest sunny side up or poached, to have the yolk spread into the rest of the hash browns.
-You can cook your eggs together all at once, like the picture above.
+You can cook your eggs together all at once, like in the picture above.

 Make sure you have a good non-stick pan (we use MadeIn).
-This will make cooking you eggs super easy.
+This will make cooking your eggs super easy.
 Then simply cool and gently divide the egg whites to have 4 eggs portioned out for each breakfast hash.